bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

 ### Balloon

 The core simulation loop for the ballon operates in fixed size time steps.
 In each step, we compute the derivative of the state vector consisting of position, velocity, and temperature.
 We then use `odeint`[^odeint] to compute the new state vector.
-Note that we evaluate the wind field in each call of the derivative function since it is more accurate, but it is also okay to assume that the wind field is constant for each step if the interval is small enough.
+Note that the wind field is evaluated in each call of the derivative function for more simulation accuracy, but it is also okay to assume that the wind field is constant for each step if the interval is small enough.

 ```python
 class Balloon: